siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-cybersecurity-in-education-protecting-students-and-institutions.md

 The education sector is now one of the most targeted by cybercriminals due to the vast amounts of sensitive data it holds—data that includes personal information about students, staff, and academic records.
 As cyberattacks become more sophisticated, schools, colleges, and universities must take steps to protect their digital infrastructures and the individuals they serve.
-This blog post will explore the importance of cybersecurity in education, the common threats faced by educational institutions, and best practices for ensuring data protection.
+This article will explore the importance of cybersecurity in education, the common threats faced by educational institutions, and best practices for ensuring data protection.
 ## The Importance of Cybersecurity in Education